Kremlikv/Wordbaker/README.txt

 KAHOOT MISTAKES
 After a game end not only score,but also a list of mistakes is shown.
-With an optin to store it into "difficult words".
+With an optin to store it into "difficult words"..